 Learn about the major changes coming to AP Exams in 2025 as the College Board transitions most tests to a digital format.
 Find out which exams are going digital, how the new testing interface works, and how to prepare.

 In May 2025, the College Board will be taking a significant step forward by administering the majority of Advanced Placement (AP) Exams in a new digital format.
 This shift is a response to concerns about exam security and the evolving educational technology landscape.
-While the core skills and knowledge tested won't change, the way students interact with the tests will look different.
+While the core skills and knowledge tested will not change, the way students interact with the tests will look different.

-For the 16 fully digital exams, every part of your test—from reading the questions to typing out your free-response answers—will occur on the computer.
+For the 16 fully digital exams, every part of your test — from reading the questions to typing out your free-response answers — will occur on the computer.
 Once the exam session ends, your responses will be submitted automatically.
 These fully digital exams include:

 Twelve exams will follow a hybrid model.
 This approach acknowledges that some subjects still benefit from handwritten work, especially when dealing with mathematical symbols, graphs, and intricate chemical or physical notations.
 The multiple-choice sections for these subjects will appear in the Bluebook app, but free-response answers must be handwritten in the provided booklet.
 Hybrid exams include: